 First Horizon Bank's Head of Small Business, Business Banking and SBA

-4. Grow Your Customer Base
+4. Grow Your Client Base

 Even if you're not in the market to acquire any competitors or make aggressive business expansions, emerging from a crisis is also a chance to diversify your streams of revenue.
-Use this moment to improve your social media sales and generate more referrals from your existing customer base, or expand into new markets or industry verticals.
+Use this moment to improve your social media sales and generate more referrals from your existing client base, or expand into new markets or industry verticals.

-"Having a social platform for your business is mission critical at this point and can be a great channel for generating customer referrals," Folds says.
+"Having a social platform for your business is mission critical at this point and can be a great channel for generating client referrals," Folds says.
 "Talk with your satisfied clients, reach out to them, and be proactive about asking them for referrals.
 All clients should be viewed as a center of influence; if your clients are happy with your product or service, this means you have already earned the right to ask for more business."

 "If you rely only on a handful of clients, you may be missing out on another audience of potential buyers who would be happy to hear from you and who need what you're selling," he advises.
 By diversifying your pool of business, losing one or two big clients will not have as much impact on your bottom line, Folds points out.